cashubtc/nuts/CTF.md

 #### Mint Behavior

 1. Looks up condition (error 13021 if not found)
-2. Validates partition rules (error 13037 overlapping, error 13038 incomplete)
+2. Validates partition rules (error 13037 overlapping, error 13038 incomplete, error 13043 full-set or single-element)
 3. If `parent_collection_id` is non-zero: verifies the referenced collection exists (error 13021 if not)
 4. For each outcome collection: computes `outcome_collection_id`, reuses existing keyset or creates new one
 5. Returns keyset map